Beekeeping Clothing – A Complete Guide

 Pinterest Hidden Image

-Two beekeepers wearing proper beekeeping clothing in an apiary image.
+Two beekeepers wearing proper protective beekeeping clothing in an apiary.

 It’s true that some people choose to go to the bee yard “nudie rudie” (well almost) – or with minimal gear.
 But, there are a couple of good reasons that beekeepers need to wear protective clothing.

-First and foremost, wearing a beekeeping suit, or jacket greatly reduces the number of stings you receive.
+First and foremost, wearing proper beekeeping attire greatly reduces the number of stings you receive.
 Honestly, every beekeeper should wear a hat/veil to protect their face and eyes.

 The first time you open a hive of 40,000 stinging insects it can be a little unnerving.
-I remember my first hive inspection.
+I remember my first hive inspection after installing my bees.
 The first time I opened my hive I thought “what have I gotten myself into?”

 Provides Sense of Security